 To change company culture around data flow, you’ll want to make a case against data silos.
 The best way to do that?
 Present the benefits of building a data approach that’s collaborative, transparent, and efficient.

 When employees can get a clear, comprehensive view of available data, they’re able to make better, more informed decisions.
 Part of this is the ability to glean insight from structured data (such as customer metrics) and unstructured data (such as media and text).
 They’re also able to work more quickly and efficiently, reduce errors, and accomplish their goals with fewer headaches.

 To make company infrastructure more integrated, you’ll want to collect your data into a data warehouse or data lake, using a tool like Sinequa.
 Bringing your data together into a single hub makes it easier to search, filter, and evaluate.
 Creating a data lake also produces a greater level of transparency into your own data.

 Ultimately, you’ll need enterprise-level data management to not only break down your silos but to create a strategy for searching and analyzing your data.

-Sinequa is an enterprise search platform that can help you break down your information silos, perform data analysis, and get data-driven insights by bringing your data into a single library and then offering secure access to that data.
+Sinequa is an enterprise search platform that can help you break down your information silos, perform data analysis, and get data-driven insights by bringing your data into a single libra.
 Sinequa not only provides you with a powerful search tool for quickly scanning and searching your data; it also gives you the tools to evaluate the data and glean powerful insight through artificial intelligence and machine learning.